Soft and Chewy Molasses Cookies

 “Shortening?” she replied.
 “No, I always use butter.
 I don’t know what shortening is.”

 I had to laugh.
 I couldn’t believe what I was hearing.
 What had gone wrong the first time I had attempted Kristina’s recipe?
 Was it just a terribly off day for me in the kitchen?
-And had I now gone crazy to welcome to my pantry such a product as butter-flavored shortening?
-What was going on?
-All of a sudden I heard myself trying to convince Kristina of the virtues of butter-flavored shortening.
-Kristina, rightly so, would hear nothing of it.

 Source: Cousin Kristina via Betty Crocker’s Best Cookies

-1 cup brown sugar (packed)
+- 1 cup (200 g) brown sugar (packed)

-- 1/4 cup molasses
+- 1/4 cup (70 g) molasses

-2 1/4 cups all-purpose flour
+- 2 cups (260 g) all-purpose flour

-2 tsp. baking soda
+- 2 teaspoons (11 g) baking soda

 - 1/2 teaspoon cloves